jupyterlab/extension-examples/basics/hello-world/README.md

 ```
 <!-- prettier-ignore-end -->

-to update the module, you simply need to go into the extension directory and run
+to update the module, simply go to the extension directory and run
 `jlpm build` again.
 Since you used the `--watch` option when starting
 JupyterLab, you just have to refresh the JupyterLab website in the browser
 and should see in the browser console: